 If your brand has a base of at least 10K-15K Instagram followers and 10K newsletter subscribers, you have a team member who would be available to fill the role of a Community Manager, you use an eCommerce model, and your audience thrives on social media, you might just be ready for an ambassador marketing management platform!

-We'd love to talk with you about how Brandbassador can help simplify your community management process, scale your community, and accelerate your revenue. with us today and one of our ambassador marketing experts will walk you through the features of our platform and how we can help you reach your marketing goals.
+We'd love to talk with you about how we can help simplify your community management process, scale your community, and accelerate your revenue.
+Book a demo with us today and one of our ambassador marketing experts will walk you through the features of our platform and how we can help you reach your marketing goals.